megazear7/orison/src/partials/documentation/programatic.md

 ## Programatic Usage

+Instead of installing OrisonJS as a command line utility you can install it as a project dependency.
+Then you can interact with a configurable and programatic API for building and serving your site.

 ```bash
 npm install orison
 ```

 You can require the CommonJS module from 'orison'.
 ES6 Modules are available from './node_modules/orison/bin/orison-esm.js'

+### Static site generation

 Here is an example of programmatically building the src directory into the docs directory.